hamotime/osticket-creating-and-working-tickets/README.md

 <p>
 <b> TICKET 2 </b>

 Ticket Scenario: "The Accounting department needs an adobe upgrade, broken?".
-I purposely made the issue summary vague for this one which require us to get clarification when working the ticket
+I purposely made the issue summary vague which require us to get clarification when working the ticket

 1. Create a ticket as an end user (URL http://localhost/osTicket).
 We will use "Ken" this time.
 Fill out the form, if uncertain refer to Step 1 in Ticket 1.
 2. Login to the Helpdesk login page as John.
 You will see the newly created ticket, click into it and observe the issue and it's properties.
 - When reading the issue you can notice the issue title and explaination are conflicting.
-The adobe software might not need to be upgraded it just can't be usedd for whatever reason.
+The adobe software might not need to be upgraded it just can't be used for whatever reason.
 This requires us to investigate further.
 In this mock scenario I reply to Ken and ask "What exactly do you mean by many people in the accounting department can't use their adobe software"?
 I pretend he has contacted me back stating "Only 2 people in the account department are unable to use Adobe Reader".
 Clarification here has allowed us to specifically identify the problem.
 We can proceed to the next step.
-3. In ticket, Update "SLAN Plan" property.
+3. In ticket, Update "SLA Plan" property.
 Change to Sev-C and I will include the note: "2 people in the accounts department are unable to open Adobe Reader."
 4. In ticket, Update "Assigned To" property.
 Change to "John Doe".
-We will the ticket to completion as only John this time
+We will take the ticket to completion as only John this time.
 5. Post a Reply to the ticket.
 "Customer states only 2 people in the accounting department are unable to open and use Adobe reader.
 I have asked the customer to conduct restarts, he will call back after lunch."
   - I will pretend lunch has finished, the customer got back to me and said the restart worked and there are no problems anymore.
 6. Post a Reply to the ticket.
 "Customer states that restart fixed issue for both users".